 These “Open House” evenings are arranged so students and staff from a particular school have a special night at their neighborhood public library.
 Activities can include: library scavenger hunts, storytelling, bookmark making, library card sign up and crafts.
 If you are interested in scheduling a School Family Night, please contact the library closest to your school or the Youth Services Department at 402-441-8566.

 Multiple copies of titles are available for classroom use.
 Each bag contains from 20 to 30 copies of a title.
-These titles include picture books, first readers, beginning chapter books, novels for elementary school-age children and titles of interest to Young Adults.
+These titles include novels for elementary school-age children and some titles of interest to Young Adults.
 Classroom Loan Bags can be reserved ahead of time and are checked out for the calendar month.
 A current listing of available titles is available here or by calling the Youth Services Department at 402-441-8566.

 These items are available on a first-come, first served basis.
 We won’t reserve them as we do the classroom loan bags, but the individual copies can be checked out for a three or six week period.
 Although a suggested grade level range is included as a guide, please use your judgment as to appropriate level for your class or group.
 You can often find a book summary by searching NoveList K-8.